 He invited me to go on his Sunday drives to check out his investment as a way to spend time with me, his oldest daughter.
 Then one Sunday, he had the brilliant idea to teach me how to drive at the bank building.
 I was only 10 years old, but the wide open spaces and lack of traffic made it a safe haven for me to learn.
 No one was watching and what could I hurt?
 I’m sure it wasn’t technically legal, but hey!
 Most of us weren’t wearing seat belts and babies weren’t in car seats in the early 80s either.

 My dad taught me how to go straight, park, and put the car in reverse in the bank’s parking lot.
 I also learned how to pull through the drive-through lanes where I drove up on every curb possible for years until eventually being able to go through without incident.
+He also shared me tips that I must be aware of such as reasons for hitting a parked car and the like!
 I used to love stopping at the drive-up window and pretending like I was withdrawing large sums of money.
 My dad and I would talk and have fun on our drives to and from the bank building and during my time behind the wheel.
 More than 30 years later, the bank building that my dad has long since sold is one building among hundreds right off the exit of a major highway.
 Every time I visit Arizona, I drive by that bank building and memories of learning to drive nearly every Sunday with my dad for almost 6 years until I got my license bring back a flood of positive memories.

 12 Tips to Teaching Teens to Drive